25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 1. The name must contain only letters, digits, or the symbols `$` and `_`
 2. The first character must not be a digit

-- The usual variable declaration rules apply here.
+- The usual variable declaration rules apply here
-- camelCasing is preferred in JavaScript for variables.
+- camelCasing is preferred in JavaScript for variables

 ### `var`, `let`, and `const`